-Many state hospitals are still far from implementing modern technologies but in private clinics there are already many examples of the IoT technology, such as ‘keys to life’, sending lab results to the doctor’s computer, Embrace bracelets which can predict an epileptic seizure.
+Many state hospitals are still far from implementing modern technologies but in private clinics, there are already many examples of the IoT technology, such as ‘keys to life’, sending lab results to the doctor’s computer, Embracing bracelets that can predict an epileptic seizure.

 - finding a doctor’s office easily and quickly;

 - building a route to any object in the hospital;

 - making an appointment remotely;

 Indoor navigation improves communication with patients and ensures exact information interaction using notifications based on a person’s location.